MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

 When the container has been created, do not start it.

-For more information on managing Windows Containers, see the Managing Containers Technical Guide - <>

 ### Create a Shared Folder

+Shared folders expose a directory from the container host to the container.
+When a shared folder has been created any files placed in the shared folder will be available in the container.
+For more information on shared folder see Managing Container Data.

-Create a folder at the root of your container named ‘shared’.
+Create a directory on the container host that will be shared with the container.

 ```powershell
 PS C:\> New-Item -Type Directory c:\share
 ```

-Windows Container Shared Folders provide a way of sharing data between both the container host and container and between containers themselves.
-We will use a shared folder during this exercise to copy files into a container which will be used to configure an application.

 Use the **Add-ContainerSharedFolder** command to create a shared folder.

 > The container must be in a stopped stated when creating the shared folder.

 ```powershell
 PS C:\> Add-ContainerSharedFolder -Container $con -SourcePath c:\share -DestinationPath c:\share

 ContainerName SourcePath DestinationPath AccessMode
 ------------- ---------- --------------- ----------
 HYPV          c:\share   c:\share        ReadWrite